 During the planning process for a new housing development, our client was asked to provide proof of visibility from the site entrance to the surrounding road, We were asked to use our aerial surveying techniques to create a point cloud in order to show that the visibility was acceptable.

-As we stood at the proposed site access it was evident that the visibility to the South was obscured by a high roadside verge and over grown vegetation, also the south bound side of the road was relatively flat for some distance, then the road surface finally dipped downwards to the required 210 mt visibility required, this itself created an additional issue over and above the height of the verge.
+As we stood at the proposed site access it was evident that the visibility to the South was obscured by a high roadside verge and over grown vegetation, also the south bound side of the road was relatively flat for some distance, then the road surface finally dipped downwards nearer the end of the visibility splay, this itself created an additional issue over and above the height of the verge.

 Firstly we set out and collected ground control point data at various locations throughout the area to use for corrections later on in the processing stage.
 We then carried out an aerial survey of the site, we used our enterprise RTK drones to ensure that our data was accurate and high resolution.